reggieray/fluent-test/README.md

 }
 ```

-The recommend approach is to use a class to wrap your test steps like the example given below:
+The `CalculatorTestSteps` class is used to perform setup, execution and verification of the subject under test.

 ```csharp
 public class CalculatorTestSteps